axelwalter/umetaflow-gui/win_exe_with_pyinstaller.md

-## create windows executable of streamlit app with pyinstaller
+## 💻 Create a window executable of streamlit app with pyinstaller
 :heavy_check_mark:
-Tested with streamlit v1.29, python v3.11.4</br>
+Tested with streamlit v1.29.0, python v3.11.4</br>

 > [!WARNING]
-Support until streamlit version `1.29.0`
+Support until streamlit version `1.29.0` </br>

-For creating executable with pyinstaller these steps need to be done.
+:point_right: For higher version, try streamlit app with embeddable python #TODO add link

+To create an executable for Streamlit app on Windows, we'll use an pyinstaller.</br>
+Here's a step-by-step guide:

 ### virtual environment

 ```